srimarrivada/Redis-Commands/README.md

   set user_id 101
   ```

-* `GET`: It retrieves the value stored in the specified key.
+* `GET`: It retrieves the value stored at the specified key.
   Follow the below syntax to use this command:
   ```
   GET key